AdiVaraha Kshetra

 Kumaradhara-Theertha-Mukkoti

 After killing Tarakasura, Kumara Swami was afflicted by the sin of killing a Brahmin.
-He was relieved of it by undertaking penance in Kumaradhara teertham.
+He was relieved of it by undertaking penance in Kumaradhara theertham.
 A holy dip in this teertham on the Full Moon day of Magha month is quite rewarding.

 Tumburu Teertham (Ghona Teertham)